SEPTEMBER 4 – TODAY’S READING FROM THE ONE YEAR BIBLE- ECCLESIASTES 7:1-9:18; 2 CORINTHIANS 7:8-16; PSALMS 48:1-14; PROVERBS 22:17-19

 Beware of the diseases of Pride: Legalism- Intellectualism

 Jesus said, “Take my yoke upon you” (Matthew 11:29)- That yoke speaks of a faith-union with Christ and His finished work of redemption.
 Only Christ in you by the Spirit can live the Christian life!
-Except you become as a little child (We must be repentant, humble, and reliant- Matthew 18:2-4; Mark 10:15; Luke 18:17)
+Except you become as a little child (becoming repentant, humble, and reliant- Matthew 18:2-4; Mark 10:15; Luke 18:17) you cannot enter the kingdom of God!

 Beware the dangers of self-indulgent hedonism and antinomianism- using grace as a license to sin.